Prime Reviews

 Hard water is a common problem.
 Though it can be dealt with effectively.
 All you need is a whole house water softener.
-While the solution is quite simple, finding the best water softener for your home, may not be as easy.
+While the solution is quite simple, finding the best water softener, may not be as easy.
 There are so many options, all claiming to be the best.
 I’m going to help you find the best solution for your needs.
-Not only will I be reviewing a great selection of the best water softener for your home, I’ll also be providing a comprehensive buying guide.
+Not only will I be reviewing a great selection of the best water softener for your home, RV or for commercial use, I’ll also be providing a comprehensive buying guide.

-What is Hard Water and How do You Know you Need a Whole House Water Softener?
+How Do You Know That You Need a Whole House Water Softener?

 I’m going to give a more detailed explanation of hard water and its effects after the product review, in the buying guide and general advice section of the article.
 For now, I just want to touch on the basics, so you can determine if a water softener is, indeed, what you need.